fegamon/basic_api_for_db_CRUD/README.md

 - ```pip install virtualenv```

-Then, create a folder when the program and the virtual enviroment will be installed.
+Then, create a folder where the program and the virtual enviroment will be installed.
 Inside the folder, first, clone this API's repository and then create the virtual env:

 - ```virtualenv 'your_proyect_name'```